how-many-types-of-pos-systems-in-kuwait-are-available

 Open-source POS systems work best for the following:

-• Large companies with a huge tech budget
+• Large companies with in-house development teams

 Pros